Industry super fund

 The superannuation fund an employer chooses to pay their employees’ superannuation contributions to if an employee doesn’t make their own choice of fund.
 When starting a new job, your employer will give you a standard choice form.
 You can use this form to tell your employer to pay your superannuation contributions into the fund you choose.
 Or you can accept that your contributions will be made into the employer’s default fund – which they will complete on the form.
 If your super is with a fund like Sunsuper, you can also generate a pre-filled form and send this to your employer to tell them you want your super contributions to continue to be paid into your Sunsuper account.

-Profit-for-members funds like Sunsuper don’t have shareholders to pay so they exist solely to benefit their members and any profits they make are returned to members in the form of lower fees or improved products and services.
+Members-first funds like Sunsuper don’t have shareholders to pay so they exist solely to benefit their members and any profits they make are returned to members in the form of lower fees or improved products and services.